bewillcott/flogging/guide/src/guide/custom_handlers.md

   - in a specific file format (xml, json, csv)
   - in a database

 Actually, the "file format" option above may only need a custom formatter.
-I'll leave that decision up you, if you need one of them.
+I'll leave that decision up to you, if you need one of them.